lfrancatto/node-mongo-compose/README.md

 # node-mongo-compose
-Developing a simple app with NodeJS + MongoDB + Nginx and Docker Compose
+Developing a simple app with NodeJS + MongoDB + Nginx and Docker Compose.

-Example using compose with three services.

-DB: mongo 3.4

-Backend: node 8.1

-Frontend: nginx 1.13
+Example that demonstrates a simple registration.